 When it comes to drivers for Nvidia graphics cards, most computer users probably either use the drivers that are included with their operating system, or install a driver package for the card from Nvidia.

 These driver package has grown over the years.
 It includes the driver that is required, and then other components that may or may not be required depending on how the computer is used.

-The Nvidia Graphics Driver will install 3D Vision components, an HD audio driver, PhysX System Software, or GeForce Experience for instance when you don't select custom installation to turn these off.
+The Nvidia Graphics Driver installed 3D Vision components, an HD audio driver, PhysX System Software, or GeForce Experience in the past for instance when you did not select custom installation to turn these off.

 But even if you disable all components but the graphics driver, you will get some extra services and Telemetry installed on the system.

 One of the things that users who are concerned about this increase in components may do is install only the graphics driver, and that without running the Nvidia installer at all.

 The following instructions walk you through the steps of installing only that driver and nothing else.
 Please note that you need to be sure that you don't need any of the extra components, as they won't be installed.

 Also note that the driver installation will still add components, such as Windows Services that you may not need.
 Make sure you remove those or at least disable them.

 Step 1: Remove the old Nvidia driver from the system

 It is recommended that you remove the old driver completely from the computer before you install the new driver on it.